 Deer, elk and moose carcass transportation regulations

-It is illegal for persons to bring into the state or possess carcasses of any species of the family Cervidae (deer, elk and moose) from 19 states and two Canadian provinces where CWD has been detected.
-These areas are: Colorado, Illinois, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, South Dakota, West Virginia, Wisconsin, Utah, Virginia and Wyoming and Alberta and Saskatchewan, Canada.
-For state-to-state CWD reports, visit www.cwd-info.org for the U.S. Department of Agriculture’s website.
+It is illegal for persons to bring into the state or possess carcasses of any species of the family Cervidae (deer, elk and moose) from 21 states and two Canadian provinces where CWD has been detected.
+These areas are: Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Mexico, New York, North Dakota, Oklahoma, South Dakota, Texas, West Virginia, Wisconsin, Utah, Virginia and Wyoming and Alberta and Saskatchewan, Canada.
+Visit www.cwd-info.org or MyFWC.com/CWD for a list of CWD positive states and provinces and further information.
 Hunters still can bring back de-boned meat from any CWD-affected region, as well as finished taxidermy mounts, hides, skulls, antlers and teeth as long as all soft tissue has been removed.
-Whole, bone-in carcasses and parts are permitted to be brought back into Florida if they were harvested from non-affected CWD states.
+Whole, bone-in carcasses and parts are permitted to be brought back into Florida if they were harvested from states not affected by CWD.

 On private property with landowner permission, wild hogs may be hunted year-round with no bag limits, size limits or license required.
 They also maybe trapped but cannot be transported alive without a Feral Swine Dealer Permit from the Florida Department of Agriculture and Consumer Services by calling 850-410-0900.
 Wild hogs can only be taken on WMAs during specified seasons, where bag and size limits may apply.
 For more information on hunting wild hogs on WMAs, consult the specific WMA brochure for the area you want to hunt.

 Diseases in wild hogs